Roger Casement: Family and education

-According to an 1892 letter, Casement believed his mother was descended from the Jephson family of Mallow, County Cork but the Jephson family's historian provides no evidence of this.
+According to an 1892 letter, Casement believed his mother was descended from the Jephson family of Mallow, County Cork, but the Jephson family's historian provides no evidence of this.
 The family lived in England in genteel poverty; Roger's mother died when he was nine.
 His father took the family back to Ireland to County Antrim to live near paternal relatives.
 When Casement was 13 years old, his father died in Ballymena, and he was left dependent on the charity of relatives, the Youngs and the Casements.
 He was educated at the Diocesan School, Ballymena (later the Ballymena Academy).
 He left school at 16 and went to England to work as a clerk with Elder Dempster, a Liverpool shipping company headed by Alfred Lewis Jones.

 Roger Casement's brother, Thomas Hugh Jephson Casement (1863–1939), had a roving life at sea and as a soldier, and later helped establish the Irish Coastguard Service.
 He was the inspiration for a character in Denis Johnston's play The Moon in the Yellow River.
 He drowned in Dublin's Grand Canal on 6 March 1939, having threatened suicide.

 Observations of Casement

-In a 1938 comment on Casement, which may have been coloured by knowledge of his subsequent fate, and timed to follow Maloney’s allegations of forgery, diplomat Ernest Hambloch, who knew Casement for three weeks in 1910, describes an "unexpected" figure: tall, ungainly; "elaborately courteous" but with "a good deal of pose about him, as though he was afraid of being caught off his guard".
+In a 1938 comment on Casement, which may have been coloured by knowledge of his subsequent fate, diplomat Ernest Hambloch, who knew Casement for three weeks in 1910, describes an "unexpected" figure: tall, ungainly; "elaborately courteous" but with "a good deal of pose about him, as though he was afraid of being caught off his guard".
 "An easy talker and a fluent writer", he could "expound a case, but not argue it".
 “His greatest charm was his voice, which was very musical".
 The eyes were "kindly", but not given to laughter: "a sense of humour might have saved him from many things".
-The reference to his voice as ‘musical’ is an allusion to vocal peculiarities of intonation and frequency parameters found in the speech of some homosexual men.

-Joseph Conrad's first impressions of Casement, from an encounter in the Congo in 1890 he judged "a positive piece of good luck", was "thinks, speaks, well, most intelligent and very sympathetic".
-Later, after Casement's arrest and trial, Conrad, by then a naturalized British subject: revoked and contradicted his original judgment of a quarter century earlier; "Already in Africa, I judged he was a man, properly speaking, of no mind at all.
+Joseph Conrad's first impressions of Casement, from an encounter in the Congo in 1890 he judged "a positive piece of good luck", were that he "thinks, speaks well, [and is] most intelligent and very sympathetic".
+Later, after Casement's arrest and trial, Conrad—by then a naturalized British subject—revoked and contradicted his original judgment of a quarter century earlier: "Already in Africa, I judged he was a man, properly speaking, of no mind at all.
 I don't mean stupid.
 I mean that he was all emotion.
-By emotional force (Putumayo, Congo report etc) he made his way, and sheer temperament—a truly tragic figure."
+By emotional force (Putumayo, Congo report, etc.) he made his way, and sheer temperament—a truly tragic personality: all but the greatness of which he had not a trace.
+Only vanity.
+But in the Congo it was not yet visible."